There are constructive ways to deal with conflict and manage emotional pain as a wife, and then there are destructive ways.

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34)

 So there you have it!
-Four glaringly obvious, yet amazingly effective ways to manage pain in your marriage, because sometimes, the most obvious things are the hardest to do.
+Four amazingly effective ways to manage pain in your marriage, because sometimes, the most obvious things are the hardest to do.

-Do you have any other pain management pointers to add to this list, or are you effectively throwing VCR’s?
+What about you?
+Do you have any other pain management tips to add to this list?
 Post a comment below to share.
 I’d love to hear from you!

 I’ve shared this article at these fabulous faith and family link-ups.